Demographics of Philadelphia: Irish

 Irish immigrants and the Irish Americans are associated in the North and Northeast Philadelphia neighborhoods, including Fishtown, Kensington, Mayfair, Frankford, Port Richmond, Holmesburg, Harrowgate, and Juniata, as well as Devil's Pocket, Whitman, Gray's Ferry, and particularly Pennsport in South Philadelphia.
 Philadelphia has the 3rd largest Irish American population in the country.

 In the 1960s, many of the Irish in Philadelphia were known to join the Philadelphia Police Department and Philadelphia Fire Department.

 Italians

 Italian immigrants and the Italian American community are frequently associated with South Philadelphia, including Bella Vista, Central South Philadelphia, Girard Estates, Marconi Plaza, Packer Park, and the Philadelphia Italian Market area.
-In Northeast Philadelphia, Italian neighborhoods are found in Roxborough, Frankford, Wissinoming and Tacony, among others.
+In Northeast Philadelphia and Northwest Philadelphia, Italian neighborhoods are found in Roxborough, Frankford, Wissinoming and Tacony, among others.
 West Philadelphia also has a smaller but significant Italian and Italian American population in certain neighborhoods.
 Philadelphia has the 2nd largest Italian American population in the U.S.

 Armenians

 As of 2012, there were about 25,000 people of Armenian ancestry in the Philadelphia area and/or in South Jersey.
 The Hamidian massacres prior to the beginning of the 20th century, and subsequent Adana massacre of 1909 and Armenian genocide prompted Armenian immigration to the U.S. There is an Armenian day school in Upper Merion Township, Armenian Sisters Academy (ASA), with a Radnor postal address.
-In addition organizations catering to children and churches have sponsored weekend Armenian schools.
-Armenian National Committee of Pennsylvania chairperson Ara Chalian stated in 2012 that the distribution of the ethnic Armenians in the area became more widespread but with the overall numbers about remaining the same.